Title 18: Health

 (B) the person's health and safety, including any pregnancy;

-(5) the current relevant facts and circumstances, including any history of psychiatric treatment and medication, upon which the physician's opinion is based;
+(7) the current relevant facts and circumstances, including any history of psychiatric treatment and medication, upon which the physician's opinion is based;

-(d) A copy of the durable power of attorney, if available, shall be attached to the petition.
+(d) A copy of the advance directive, if available, shall be attached to the application.
 (Added 1997, No. 114 (Adj.
 Sess.), § 4; amended 2005, No. 174 (Adj.
 Sess.), § 40; 2007, No. 15, § 22; 2009, No. 154 (Adj.
 Sess.), § 238; 2011, No. 160 (Adj.
 Sess.), § 5, eff.
 May 17, 2012; 2013, No. 192 (Adj.
 Sess.), §§ 12, 25.)